You Are Here: Home › How to Play Table Tennis › Advanced Serve

 However, before you can become proficient at the advanced serve, you'll need to ensure that you're using the correct table tennis grip, that you've mastered the four basic table tennis strokes, and that you've mastered the basic table tennis serve.

-Discover the fastest way to improve your table tennis by 30% Improving your service and return of service will add three points, or more, to every game you play. |
+Discover the fastest way to improve your table tennis by 30% Improving your service and return of service will add three points, or more, to every game you play.
+Click here for more details |

 ^ Top of page ^

-So why do I need an...
+So why do you need an...

-For advanced service technique, the use of the wrist is of paramount importance.
+And in order to do that, the use of the wrist is of paramount importance.

 ^ Top of page ^